EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 cd eosio.contracts/eosio.token
 ```

 First, we need to create an account for the contract.
 Earlier, you copy and pasted a public key that you generated somewhere.
 Go get that public key now, and replaced `PUBLICKEY` below.
-If you cannot find it, no worries, just use `cleos wallet list` to list show your public keys.
+If you cannot find it, no worries, just use `cleos wallet list` to list your public keys.

 ```bash
 cleos create account eosio eosio.token PUBLICKEY